Walkermanst/Ring/README.md

 ## ⚡ Why HereteixAi Protocol?

-HereteixAi Protocol is leading the charge in bringing enterprise-grade AI capabilities to the Solana ecosystem:
+Ring Protocol is leading the charge in bringing enterprise-grade AI capabilities to the Solana ecosystem:

 - 🎯 Purpose-built for Solana projects
 - 💪 Enterprise-grade infrastructure